Batissta/Batissta/README.md

 Hey, i'm Francinaldo.
 It's nice to meet you!
 I'm a **`javascript fullstack software developer`** and your best option to build your amazing ideas!<br>
-I invite you to know more about my skills and achievements on my Linkedin page!
+I invite you to know more about my skills, experience and achievements on my Linkedin page!

 ---